ucsdcses/tridev/index.md

 layout: page
 title: "UCSD CSE8A – Introduction to Programming 1"
 doodle: "/doodle.png"
-doodle-alt: "A sound wave transformed to data, and back to into a higher-frequency version of the same sound.
-A four-pixel image of red, green, blue, and yellow pixels, transformed into data, then back into a rotated version of the original image."
 ---

 # Advanced Data Structures (UCSD CSE 100)